Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 So for those looking to stay in Mexico on a budget, it’s a great place to stay and then make day trips to all these popular Mexican cities!

-Visit Chichen Itza Ruins
+Visit Chichen Itza from Valladolid

-Regarding the most famous attractions in all of Mexico, Chichen Itza ranks #1 on the list.
 These ancient Mayan Ruins are part of the rich history that makes Mexico what it is today.
-The Chichen Itza ruins are a historic site designated by UNESCO World Heritage.

 As stated earlier, many pass by Valladolid only to visit Chichen Itza, and that’s precisely how I found out about this town.
+Here’s a guide on how to get to Chichen Itza from Valladolid.

 So there’s no way you can come here without visiting this historical Mayan treasure.
 You can take this Chichen Itza tour, including hotel pick-up from Valladolid, a Mayan lunch, and more.

-Swim in Cenotes
+Swim in Valladolid’s Famous Cenotes

 There are thousands of cenotes all over Mexico, and some have yet to be discovered.

 Luckily the cenotes near Valladolid are some of the most beautiful and famous cenotes in all of Mexico.

-We’ve discussed this here if you’re looking for a complete guide on cenotes.
+I’ve discussed this here if you’re looking for a complete guide on cenotes.

 The closest cenotes are the following:

 Believe it or not, there are many more cenotes around to discover here, but these four are rated high, and I recommend them!
-You can either drive there if you’re renting a car, take a taxi, or go on a hassle-free tour!

 Precisely two hours away are Las Coloradas and Rio Lagartos, both a must-visit.
 Famous for being referred to as the “pink lake,” Los Coloradas is a lake that has pink hue water going from light blue into bright pink.

-I recommend you go to see it.
 Remember that you cannot swim here; the Mexican government has declared it a reservation area.

-I highly recommend you go on this tour; we enjoyed it, the tour guides were friendly, and it made visiting Las Coloradas hassle-free.
+I recommend you go on this tour; we enjoyed it, the tour guides were friendly, and it made visiting Las Coloradas hassle-free.
 The tour includes transportation to and from there, lunch, and water.

 Also, there is Parque Natural Ria Lagartos and Falmengos reservation area.
 Parque Natural Ria Lagartos is a stunning National park full of perfect white sand and a beautiful beach area.